 The A Level Photography course comprises of two units.
 Each involves research and analysis into artists and photographers, experimentation of a range of photographic media, development of ideas and the presentation of your own ideas/images.
 In the first year, you will be introduced to a range of techniques, processes and media through specially designed workshops.
 Towards the end of the first year, you will then undertake:

-Component one: Personal Investigation (60% of final grade) throughout year one and to December of year two.
+Component one: Personal Investigation (60% of final grade)

-Component two: Externally Set Assignment (40% of final grade) runs from February to May of the second year.
+Component two: Externally set assignment (40% of final grade) runs from February to May of the second year.

 Both components are internally assessed and externally moderated.
 You will also present a portfolio and an exhibition of your work covering both components which is internally assessed and externally moderated.